jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 HTTML5 Games most wanted
 2012

-[open web technologies] ..have evolved since the dawn of the internet and have been proven as reliable and stable while other technologies rise and fall beside them.

-..very little investment needs to be made to begin developing games using open web technologies.

 The negative aspects of canvas are that performance varies across platforms and animation functionality isn't built in.